 A handful of new architectures claim they can do the same job at linear cost.
 Some of them can.
 Some of them can’t.
 None of them have replaced transformers yet, but at least one of them is going to.

 In To LLMs… and Beyond! we mentioned state-space models – specifically Mamba – as the leading post-transformer candidate.
 That’s accurate but underspecified.
-There’s a whole research front trying to do better than the transformer at sequence modelling, and the candidates differ in what they’re trying to fix.
+There’s a whole research front trying to do better than the TransformerThe neural network architecture that underpins modern LLMs – stacks of self-attention layers that let every token look at every other token in the context. at sequence modelling, and the candidates differ in what they’re trying to fix.
 This post walks the field.

 The point isn’t that transformers are about to be replaced.
 They aren’t.
 The point is that the assumption “transformer = the only way” is already broken, and the alternatives are interesting enough to know about before they show up in production.